Home to over 100,000 tombs, Bukit Brown Cemetery is the largest Chinese graveyard outside of China.

 For almost a hundred years and counting, it is the burial grounds of countless Chinese pioneers and immigrants who have toiled to build a better Singapore.
 However, this precious site may soon be cleared to make way for new developments.

 George Henry Brown

 A trader and shipowner, George Henry Brown arrived in Singapore in the 1840s and started G H Brown & Co, a brokerage company.
-He soon bought pieces of land in Singapore, including a large plot off Thomson Road where Mount Pleasant and Bukit Brown Cemetery currently is.
+With the growth of his business, Henry bought pieces of land in Singapore, including a large plot off Thomson Road where Mount Pleasant and Bukit Brown Cemetery currently is.

 Brown cleared the land and built several cottages for his families and staffs.
 He also cultivated several crops including nutmeg and coffee.